Baltic Event Co-Production Market

 I've read a great deal of literature on this subject and always believed that, one day, I'd come across a story that would compel me to write, to research, to commit to telling it.

-When it comes to these labour camps from the Danube Delta, I was always intrigued (and found it to be a powerfully cinematic detail) that over 500 prisoners were “housed” on an abandoned barge, named “Gironde” – essentially a floating prison.
+When it comes to these labour camps from the Danube Delta, I was always intrigued (and found it to be a powerfully cinematic detail) that over 500 prisoners were 'housed' on an abandoned barge, named 'Gironde' – essentially a floating prison.
 Then recently, I came across the true story of Gheorghe (Gică) Scurtu, who managed not only a spectacular escape from the camp but went on to cross the entire Soviet Union from south to north in just a few months, attempting to reach the Finnish border and freedom.
 It might sound like madness, but in reality, it was a desperate attempt to reach the long-dreamed-of liberty – a flight from a world in which he had been imprisoned, sentenced to a tragic fate.

 The kind of film I envision is one built on silence, glances, the relationship between the character and the nature around him.
-Nothing grand or stylised in the vein of Malick – perhaps more akin to the minimalist world of Gus Van Sant’s “Gerry.”
-It’s a journey towards freedom, which for this character is not a choice but a necessity.
+Nothing grand or stylised in the vein of Malick – perhaps more akin to the minimalist world of Gus Van Sant's 'Gerry.'
+It's a journey towards freedom, which for this character is not a choice but a necessity.
 Without it, he cannot exist.

-A friend told me this story feels like a Romanian take on “The Revenant.”
-I don’t particularly like comparisons – they often feel forced or misleading – but there’s one point I agree with: just like “The Revenant,” locations will be essential for this film.
+A friend told me this story feels like a Romanian take on 'The Revenant.'
+I don't particularly like comparisons – they often feel forced or misleading – but there's one point I agree with: just like 'The Revenant,' locations will be essential for this film.
 Also, the way we depict the extreme winter conditions the protagonist endured must feel authentic.
 These elements cannot be recreated through visual effects or green screen.

 I envision working with a relatively small and agile crew, one that allows us to fully immerse ourselves in the raw, physical journey of this man towards freedom.

-Screenwiter's note
+Producer's note

 Subjects: